 like the pearl of Lang Son land, where star anise is a sacred product of the local people".

-Ms. Lan believes that, thanks to the precious local medicinal herbs, the cooperative's products will not only develop domestically but also have the potential to reach out internationally.
+Ms. Lan believes that, thanks to precious local medicinal herbs, the cooperative's products will not only develop domestically but also have the potential to reach out internationally.

 Tourists try agricultural products

-Mr. Binh, a visitor from Hanoi, shared that OCOP medicinal products in Lang Son bring a sense of security and closeness, not only because of the taste but also because of the story behind each product: “The things that people put into the products are very familiar and pristine.
+Mr. Binh, a visitor from Hanoi, shared that OCOP medicinal products in Lang Son bring a sense of security and closeness, not only because of the taste but also because of the story behind each product: “The things that people put into the products are very close and pristine.
 In Hanoi, I rarely find items like this, so when I come here, I find it worth buying and bringing back for long-term use.”

 Stopping at the booth of Lang Son city, visitors cannot miss the macadamia products of Mr. Nguyen Manh Hung, director of Hoang Lien Macadamia company.